 How to plan a staycation

-As of the beginning of July, lockdown restrictions in the UK have eased significantly, meaning you can see more people, go to pubs and stay in hotels.
-What isn’t clear is when the lockdown will end completely, allowing national and international travel to fully resume.
+Lockdown in England has ended, although there are still travel restrictions in place especially on international travel.
+Which means what you can do and who you can see is limited.
+It's also not clear when the lockdown will end completely, allowing national and international travel to fully resume.

 This is where you enjoy holiday activities within or near to your house, without always sleeping away from home.
 It’s a great way for families to make the most of time off – and, as an added bonus, it’s a lot more affordable than a regular holiday.

 For more inspiration, read on for some tips on planning that perfect staycation.

 Please note: guidance is designed for people living in England.
 If you are living in Scotland, Wales or Northern Ireland you should follow local guidance.

 The first step is to be clear on local restrictions to make sure you won’t be breaking any rules.